Sedum spurium (SEE-dum SPUR-ee-um) belongs to the family Crassulaceae and is among the 600 species in the genus Sedum.

 Sedum spurium has low watering needs.
 It is sensitive to overwatering which is why you should wait until the soil has dried out in between watering before you water again.

-These plants are also drought tolerant, so they bear well if you neglect them for a while.
+These plants are drought tolerant, so they bear well if you neglect them for a while.

 Acidic, well-drained soil is essential for the growth of this plant.

-Spurium likes sandy, dry soil with low moisture work best.
+Spurium likes dry, sandy soil with low moisture work best.
 Loam and sand are great options.
 It will tolerate poor soils.

 Grooming and Maintenance